Pharmacy automation: Current state of the industry

 A tablet counter has become a standard in more than 30,000 sites in 35 countries (as of 2010) (including many non-pharmacy sites, such as manufacturing facilities that use a counting machine as a check for small items).

 During the 1990s through 2012, numerous new pharmacy automation products came to market.
 During this timeframe, counting technologies, robotics, workflow management software, and interactive voice recognition (IVR) systems for retail (both chain and independent), outpatient, government, and closed-door pharmacies (mail order and central fill) were all introduced.
 Additionally, the concept of scalability - of migrating from an entry-level product to the next level of automation (e.g., counting technology to robotics) - was introduced and subsequently launched a new product line in 1997.

-Pharmacists everywhere are making the switch to automation for its increased speed, greater accuracy, and better security.
-As the industry evolves and customer expectations grow, automation is becoming less of a luxury and more of a necessity.
-Especially for independent pharmacies, automation is now a means of keeping up with the competition of large chain pharmacies.
+Pharmacists are transitioning to automation.
+As the industry evolves and customer expectations grow, automation is emerging as necessity rather than luxury.
+Especially for independent pharmacies, automation becomes a means of keeping up with the competition of large chain pharmacies.